maxpiano/macstuff/README.md

 <h1 align='center'>macstuff</h1>

-# macstuff
-collection of commands and steps to set up a fresh Mac for development
+*collection of commands and steps to set up a fresh Mac for development*

 * install homebrew
 ```sh